List of captive orcas

-25 of the 33 orcas on display in the US, Argentina, Spain, and France were born in captivity.
-Six of the seven displayed in Japan are captive-born.
-An additional 13 orcas reported in China and Russia were captured in Russian waters.
 Kalina, born in September 1985, was the first captive-born orca calf to survive more than a few days.
 In September 2001, Kasatka gave birth to Nakai, the first orca conceived through artificial insemination, at SeaWorld San Diego.
 This technique lets park owners maintain a more healthy genetic mix in the small groups of orcas at each park, while avoiding the stress of moving orcas for breeding purposes.